egarim/BlazorKeycloakApp/README.md

 - Tokens are automatically stored and managed by the authentication middleware
 - Role claims are automatically transformed from Keycloak's realm roles
 - CORS is configured to allow requests from the Blazor Server app to the API
+- All necessary redirect URIs are pre-configured for seamless authentication flows